margaretmz/dsnd-disaster-response-pipelines/README.md

 Step 1.
 First I worked in 2 notebooks: ETL Pipeline Preparation.ipynb & ML Pipeline Preparation.ipynb.
 Step 2.
 Then I completed the 2 scripts `process_data.py` and `train_classifier.py` with the code from the notebooks.
 Step 3.
 For the web app, I used PyCharm as the IDE and used Virtualenv to create a virtual environment (with all the required dependencies) for the project.
-The main work for the web app was data visualisation, which was written in Python with the help of Plotly in `run.py`.
+The main work for the web app was to build an UI for the ML model and data visualisation, which was written in Python with the help of Plotly in `run.py`.

 ### Dependencies
 The following libraries were required for the project: